WATERWISE

 The project will provide local stakeholders with the necessary scientific basis for co-designing robust and participatory management strategies, thereby enhancing the resilience of water resources, ecosystems and communities, in line with AS S.O 1.1(*) and the EUSALP cross-cutting priority Joint Water Management Transition.

-Combined with educational materials, creative storytelling and public outreach events, the results of WATERWISE will raise awareness among Alpine communities about the vulnerability of HW ecosystem services.
+Combined with educational materials, creative storytelling and public outreach events, the results of WATERWISE will raise awareness among Alpine communities about the vulnerability of headwaters ecosystem services.
 WATERWISE will strengthen the dialogue between scientific experts and policymakers and stimulate the joint development of transnational solutions to secure water resources in the Alpine region.

 *SO 1.1: Promoting climate change adaptation and disaster risk prevention, resilience, taking into account eco-system based approaches.